krish-rm/plant-health-dashboard/docs/deployment_guide.md

 #### 🪣 Data Lake (Google Cloud Storage)

-The sensor dataset is manually uploaded to GCS bucket.
+The dataset downloaded from Kaggle and available in the data folder is manually uploaded to GCS bucket.

 - GCS bucket structure with `/raw_data/` and `/processed_data/`
 - Uploaded CSV file visible in GCS